Permissionless-Software-Foundation/encrypt-msg/README.md

 _See code: [src/commands/derivation.js](https://github.com/Permissionless-Software-Foundation/encrypt-msg/blob/v1.0.0/src/commands/derivation.js)_

-## `encrypt-msg encrypt-message`
+## `encrypt-msg encrypt-send`

 Encrypt a message for another BCH address.

 ```
 USAGE
-  $ encrypt-msg encrypt-message
+  $ encrypt-msg encrypt-send

 OPTIONS
   -a, --address=address  BCH address to find public key for

   -f, --file=file        The file you want to encrypt and send.
-Wrap in double quotes.
+The file should be placed in the 'packaged-files'
+                         directory.

-  -n, --name=name        Name of wallet
+  -n, --name=name        Name of wallet to pay for BCH fees

+  -s, --subject=subject  The 'subject' of the message.
+Can't be too long, and will not be encrypted.
+Wrap in double
+                         quotes.

 DESCRIPTION
   Given a BCH address, this command will do the following: